-1 - The levels presented 1.0mg/l for Lead and 0.32 mg/l for Copper, represent the 90th percentile of the 5 sites tested.
+1 - The levels presented 1 ug/l for Lead and 0.32 mg/l for Copper, represent the 90th percentile of the 5 sites tested.
 A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
 The 90th percentile is the average of the first and second highest results.
+The action level for lead was not exceeded at any of the sites tested.
 The action level for copper was not exceeded at any of the sites tested.
-The action level for lead was not exceeded at any of the sites tested.
-2- Follow up water samples were collected and tested negative for Total Coliform Bacteria.